Detailed Guide: How Many Paragraphs Should an Essay Have?

 Factors to Consider Before Writing an Essay

 • Type of Essay: The kind of essay matters.
-For example, a summary or narrative usually requires fewer paragraphs than does a research paper, an analysis, or a persuasive argument.
+For example, a summary or narrative essay usually requires fewer paragraphs than does a research paper, an analysis, or a persuasive argument.

 Planning Your Paragraphs